phildoesdev/xtrabackupautomator/README.md

 ___Review Your Config Settings___

 Review the [Configuration](#configuration) section of this readme and alter these settings to your liking.<br>
 Any altered folder paths may affect the create folder instructions below.
-Alter as necessary.
+At minimum you must include database login information, but alter as necessary.
+I suggest reading through all the config options to see what might be interesting to tweak.

 ___Edit your systemd service and timer___